juniorsundarCasual/TGT/vault/volume-5.chapter-365.md

 She hit him once again with the pin on his back this time and quickly bowed in Furion's direction.
 "Please forgive this idiot for speaking out of line.
 He suffers from a mental illness-"

 Furion raised a palm and spoke to the entire crowd.
 "I can empathise with the distrust you all hold towards sects- mages in general.
-However, what I've spoken is the truth.
+However, what I've said is the truth.
 The True World Sect is offering visually impaired teens an opportunity to pursue the arcane arts.
-Needless to say, it is a once in a lifetime opportunity that may not come again.
+Needless to say, it is a once-in-a-lifetime opportunity that may not come again.
 Any child recruited will have benefits extending to their families as well.
 If you want to learn more about it, you can approach me anytime while I remain in this village."

 He then turned towards Jean and said, "If you require testimonials to ease your hesitance, then I ask you to approach one of the founding members of our Sect, Jean Rasmus."